We know that offshore wind projects can bring significant benefits to local communities.

 Other statutory consultees

-Morgan and Mona health, safety and environmental commitment
+Our health, safety, and environmental commitment

 We are enabling the world to be a better place by providing renewable energy to decarbonise energy systems.